I Tried The Hair Mask That Experts Say Is Better Than Olaplex

 Advertisement

-If you haven't heard of K18 until now, that's because it launched in the UK at Cult Beauty just last month.
-It's already huge among hairstylists and colourists across the pond, though.
+If you haven't heard of K18 until now, it's already huge among hairstylists and colourists in America.
 In the US, Refinery29's beauty director Sara Tan is a big fan and I've heard it compared to Olaplex (one beauty editor even said it's better).
 TikTokers are sold, too, with the hashtag #K18 gaining an impressive 10.8 billion views.
 So what's in this seemingly magic hair potion?
 And is it really that special?

 Similar to Olaplex (whose star ingredient is bis-aminopropyl diglycol dimaleate), K18's hair mask harnesses the transformative power of a patented ingredient: a peptide, which is basically a protein.
 Peptides are made out of amino acids and it's these which the product shuttles directly into your hair strands to stitch broken bonds back together.
 Lots of things can break hair bonds, such as bleach and heat styling, which can make hair feel dry and tangled.
 Just like Olaplex (my favourite is No.8 Bond Intense Moisture Mask for taking parched hair and making it glossy), K18 has gained devotees everywhere for supposedly breathing life back into hair that's a little worse for wear.